zaguiini/axios-authorized/README.md

 }
 ```

-The nice thing about it is that you can use `localStore` as it demands a `Promise` to be resolved.
+The nice thing about it is that you can use [`AsyncStorage`](https://facebook.github.io/react-native/docs/asyncstorage) as it demands a `Promise` to be resolved.
 **Even if you use a sync method (like get a cookie from the browser), you still need to resolve a `Promise`!!!**

 ### refreshTokenRequest